Phone: +91 9874035431

 In this rapidly changing and challenging world, we are not interested in manipulative headlines.
 Instead, we are much more interested in real journalism with depth, insight and indisputable facts, impeccably resourced and people-centred.

 The Background aspires to become a voice for the peripheral people.
 It will articulate the everyday lives of diverse heterogeneous working class, forced migrants, maginalised and indigenous communities.
 There would be eclectic kinds of news and analysis but we will put emphasis on in-depth, immersive reportage and analysis on issues.
 Mostly, we want writings pertaining to academic rigour with journalistic flair.
 We will not only connect the people’s movements across the globe but also give sufficient space to the activists coming from different diverse linguistic, religious and regional backgrounds.

-Sumeet Mhaskar holds a doctorate in Sociology from St. Antony’s College, University of Oxford, and M.A and M. Phil degrees in Political Science from Jawaharlal Nehru University and is an Associate Professor and Associate Dean (Student Affairs) at the Jindal School of Government and Public Policy, O.P Jindal Global University.
+Sumeet Mhaskar holds a doctorate in Sociology from St. Antony’s College, University of Oxford, and M.A and M. Phil degrees in Political Science from Jawaharlal Nehru University and is an Associate Professor at the Jindal School of Government and Public Policy, O.P Jindal Global University.
 He also holds a Junior Research Partner position at the Max Planck Institute for the Study of Religious and Ethnic Diversity, Germany.
 He has previously held Post-Doctoral and Visiting Scholar positions in Max Weber Foundation, Alexander von Humboldt Foundation, Kassel University and University of Göttingen, Germany and Centre for South Asia at Stanford University, USA.
 His research explores the multifaceted vulnerabilities workers’ experience at the lower end of India’s ‘rising economy’.
 His writings have been published in peer-reviewed journals, edited books, working papers and magazines.